-- J- State show Secretary- Annual position chosen from the host Association.
+- I- State show Secretary- Annual position chosen from the host Association.
 Duties include keeping minutes, corresponding with member associations, and coordinating state horse show details.
-The Federation Secretary will serve as a contact and assistant to this position. - K- Board of Directors- shall be made up of one representative from each association as appointed by the President of that Association.
+The Federation Secretary will serve as a contact and assistant to this position. - J- Board of Directors- shall be made up of one representative from each association as appointed by the President of that Association.
 They have the authority to set policy regarding the administration of GFSC pertaining to its finances and conduct.
-They will compile an operation manual to help the host Association with operations of the state show.
+They will compile an operation manual to help the host Association with operations of the state show. - K- Public and Vendor Relations: Will be voted into office every three years.
+The duties of this position will be to promote the Federation through social media and other media outlets throughout the year.
+Duties for the state show will include organizing special events and obtaining vendors.
+This position will handle all vendor contracts for the state show.
+A budget item for PR and the extra events held at the state show will be included in the annual Federation budget presented by the host association.